Vouk/voukoder/README.md

 See the Wiki page for more details.

 This plugin is under heavy development and not yet ready for production use - ... although the results are pretty much useable already.
+Currently this plugin is for **Windows only**.
+I do not have a Mac computer available to develop a Mac version.

 ## Installation